free-laboratory/valve-embedded-McKibben/README.md

 File "PCB_PCB_multi_layer_2024-07-26.json" is the PCB design file.
 It can be opened with EasyEDA by JLCPCB.
 The PCB boards are also ordered from JLCPCB.

+"ctrl_ui.py" is a python serial monitor based on pygame.
+We developed it for communication with the actuator.
+The folder "data" is copied from one of the pygame_gui example.
+It contains fonts and design elements for the gui application.